jhonwix/HangmanV2ChatGPT/readme.md

 You start with a score of 0.
 Each time you guess a letter correctly, you earn 1 point.
 If you guess the word correctly, you earn an additional 10 points.
 If you guess a letter incorrectly, you lose 1 point.

+## Features
+The game selects a random word from a list of words.
+The player can guess a letter by clicking on a button.
+The game keeps track of the player's score.
+The game shows a modal with the outcome of the game (win or lose) when the game is over.
+The game restarts when the modal close button is clicked.

+## Future Enhancements
+Add more words to the list or allow the player to add their own words.
+Improve the design and make it responsive for mobile devices.
+Add a high score feature to keep track of the player's best score.

 ## Setup and Run Locally

 To set up and run the game locally, follow these steps: